 Cons:

-• Limited choice: Your existing lender may not have the most competitive deals available on the market, and you might find yourself choosing from a small set of options.
+- Limited choice: Your existing lender won’t have the most competitive deals available on the market, and you’ll find yourself choosing from a small set of options,

 Timing Your Mortgage Renewal

-Staying on top of your mortgage throughout its term puts you in a strong position when the renewal date approaches.
-Rather than waiting until your current deal expires, it’s wise to start preparing well in advance.
+Staying on top of your mortgage throughout its term puts you in a strong position when the renewal date approaches, so rather than waiting until your current deal expires, you should start preparing well in advance.

 Take the time to reassess your position, look at what’s available, and weigh up if it’s better to stay with your existing lender or switch to a new one.
 Starting early enables you to compare deals thoroughly, avoid rushed decisions, and ultimately secure more favourable terms.